-Philosopher Emmanuel Kant demanded that ethical principles pass muster as universal, to be applied by all people in all circumstances…the Categorical Imperative.
+Philosopher Immanuel Kant demanded that ethical principles pass muster as universal, to be applied by all people in all circumstances…the Categorical Imperative.
 The truth is, however, that no ethical system or principle is going to work all the time.
 The point of ethics, and even professional ethicists often lose sight of this, is to do the right thing, not to construct the perfect formula for doing the right thing.
 It is not only acceptable, it is necessary to use a variety of ethical approaches to solve certain problems.
 In real life, situations come up that just don’t fit neatly into the existing formulas.
 Recognize that, and you will have an easier time dealing with them.

 14. Ethical Vigilantism